 - Better Health: Giving up exercise or favorite activities due to foot or ankle pain can lead to weight gain, depression, and other health issues.
-Dr. Ebert can use his vast surgical training to help you enjoy your life again.
+Dr. Cosculluela and Dr. Ebert can use their vast surgical training to help you enjoy your life again.

 I Have Severe Foot Pain